SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [~] Paired chroma palette clustering now preserves current libaom's squared two-component distance, first-centroid tie order, independently rounded U/V means, paired deterministic empty-cluster replacement, preceding-state retention on increased distortion, and 50-iteration limit.
 The source planes remain separate, with Vector512, Vector256, Vector128, then scalar dispatch through ImageSharp's shared vector-count helpers.
 An end-to-end improvement over the native implementation has not been established.
 Three independent tests cover exact paired convergence, midpoint initialization, 12-bit distance and index parity, untouched destination bounds, and every intrinsic tier.
 The exact Release test-project build reports 1,992 baseline warnings and zero errors; the focused three-case set, complete 8,934-case AVIF set, and complete 230-case HEIF set pass direct foreground net11 Release VSTest.
 Roslynk reports zero compiler errors and no touched-file analyzer warnings.
 Candidate integration and production activation remain in the open chroma-palette checkpoint.
 - [~] Live paired chroma palette selection now follows current libaom's complete 2-through-8 color-size search, U-plane neighbor-cache snapping, stable U-ordered color pairs, shared U/V index map, implicit DCT-DCT transform, and strict rate-distortion winner replacement.
 It omits the reference's early header-cost pruning, keeps planar U/V source data separate, and reuses the existing prediction, residual, transform, quantization, and reconstruction operators.
 Omitting pruning is an unresolved decision-policy deviation, not an established improvement.
 The production tile regression proves both palette-mode probability branches, exact paired colors and indices, coefficient-free reconstruction, and nonempty syntax.
 The complete 58-case intra-superblock set, 8,935-case AVIF set, and 230-case HEIF set pass direct foreground net11 Release VSTest.
 The exact Release test-project build reports 1,992 baseline warnings and zero errors; Roslynk reports zero compiler errors and no touched-file analyzer warnings.
 Production frame activation remains the next checkpoint.
 - [x] Production screen-content activation now matches current libaom's default good-quality detector: it scans only complete 16x16 luma blocks, normalizes palette samples to eight bits, admits 2-through-4-color blocks, and uses the reference's strict greater-than-ten-percent frame-area threshold.
 The same pass accumulates centered sums and squared sums at native precision, applies libaom's exact 10-bit and 12-bit variance rounding, and enables intra-block copy only when positive rounded per-pixel variance exceeds its strict one-twelfth frame-area threshold.
 A 256-bit stack bitset and fifth-color early exit replace libaom's larger per-block histogram without a second source scan or allocation.
 The adaptive sequence flag remains enabled and both frame flags are fixed before picture-state allocation.
 Focused regressions prove strict palette-threshold equality, high-bit-depth normalization, the exact variance rounding boundary, five-color rejection, emitted frame-header activation, actual production IBC selection, and production decode.
 The exact Release test-project build reports 1,992 baseline warnings and zero errors; all 9,242 non-HEVC HEIF/AV1 cases pass direct foreground net11 Release VSTest.
 Current-main `aomdec` at `a40ed1ea9e4ecc3df58a5bccb76623f2c94ae727` accepts all 31 payloads regenerated by the current test tree, including an actual IBC-coded 328x16 stream with decoded MD5 `677435e5af39c930af1178f91c34af6a`.
 Roslynk reports zero compiler errors and no touched-file analyzer warnings.
 - [~] Intra-block-copy rate accounting now uses the live frame-local flag and displacement-vector distributions without copying or adapting either context during candidate measurement.
 Displacement-vector costing and writing share one closed symbol operation over the exact current-libaom joint, sign, magnitude-class, class-zero, and integer-offset syntax; final mode evaluation applies libaom's 120/128 displacement-rate weight with nearest-integer rounding.
 Independent fixed costs cover all four joint states, both signs, class zero, and large offset classes before adaptive writes, followed by an encoder/decoder round trip through the same sequence.
 Encoder and decoder reference-vector derivation now share the exact eight-candidate spatial scan, independent nearest and outer-region ranking, top-right partition geometry, clamping, and tile-relative fallback.
 Selected vectors use a naturally aligned pair of signed 16-bit components packed into the existing picture-state owner only when intra-block copy is permitted; a 3840x2160 frame retains 130,560 vectors in 510 KiB while leaving the compact 8-byte mode allocation unchanged.
 The tile writer derives the same reference and emits the retained vector without another allocation or copy.
 Coefficient costing and writing now select the inter transform sets and frame-local probability tables required by intra-block copy; independent tests verify every legal symbol against the exact default inter distribution and round-trip full and reduced sets from 4x4 through 32x32.
 Legal 8x8 hash discovery now indexes every visible source origin, including unaligned origins, in libaom's coarse-to-fine insertion order with the same 256-candidate bucket cap.
 A separable rolling hash fills one packed picture-lifetime workspace before reconstruction, then reuses that workspace for integer candidate links; exact wide or SIMD block comparison rejects hash collisions, and SIMD variance uses libaom's eight-bit normalization at 8, 10, and 12 bits.
 Power-of-two bucket arrays scale down with small images and stop at the reference's 16-bit limit, avoiding libaom's fixed six-size pointer table; the 3840x2160 search index occupies about 32.2 MiB and introduces no additional owner or frame copy.
 Above and left search rectangles, integer displacement legality, strict tie order, and live raw displacement rate follow current libaom.
 Motion-candidate ranking uses libaom's undiscounted probability cost and exact variance-domain error-per-bit scaling, separately from the later 120/128 final-mode discount.
 The allocation-free full-pixel core now follows current libaom's NSTEP search: it clamps the spatial reference to each legal region, traverses the fixed 15-stage radii and site order, skips equivalent centered 210-pixel stages, repeats progressively shorter paths, and compares their winners in the normalized variance domain.
 Paths above the speed-zero screen-content threshold continue through libaom's 256-pixel, one-pixel-step exhaustive mesh.
 Four adjacent byte or high-bit-depth candidates share each SIMD source load, strict row-major tie ordering is retained, and the final legal tail column remains searchable where libaom's current four-wide remainder loop omits it.
 Byte and high-bit-depth operators compute each 8x8 absolute difference with Vector128 before scalar fallback; high-bit-depth SAD remains in its native sample scale while its quantizer-derived rate multiplier uses libaom's normalized AC step.
 Production mode decision now derives the same spatial displacement reference used by the writer, deduplicates hash and full-pixel finalists in search order, and evaluates every surviving vector through complete luma and chroma transform RD.
 This differs from libaom's preliminary-error pruning by permitting a hash and pixel finalist from the same search region to compete using final syntax and reconstruction costs.
 It is an unresolved controller deviation, with no established quality or performance improvement.
 Prediction is prepared once per plane and vector, including integer or half-sample chroma phase, then reused across every legal inter transform without an allocator rent or frame copy.
-The joint comparison includes the live intra-block-copy flag, discounted displacement rate, skip flag, coefficient syntax, and normalized Y/U/V distortion; an empty transform alternative can win only when its complete skip cost is strictly lower, while conventional intra and earlier vectors retain tie precedence.
+The joint comparison includes the live intra-block-copy flag, discounted displacement rate, skip flag, coefficient syntax, and normalized Y/U/V distortion.
+The historical implementation required an empty transform and a strictly lower skip cost; the 2026-09-07 residual-skip correction replaces that rule with prediction-only residual RD, including ties.
+Conventional intra and earlier vectors still retain mode-selection tie precedence.
 Winning reconstruction, coefficients, transform state, DC modes, cleared palette/filter/CfL state, and displacement are copied once into the existing retained stores.
 Production regressions force the path at 8 and 12 bits and force 4:2:0 horizontal half-sample chroma with an unaligned reference.
 The former bulk local workspace occupied 2.75 KiB for byte samples or 3.375 KiB for high-bit-depth samples.
 Prediction, candidate, winning reconstruction, residual, and coefficient scratch now occupy one naturally aligned 3.125 KiB extension of the existing frame-reused block-workspace owner, matching libaom's reusable macroblock-scratch lifetime without adding an allocation; only the 128-byte reference, weight, and finalist arrays remain on the stack.
 The net11 Release solution build reports zero errors; all 2,082 focused transform, entropy, intra-block-copy, intra-superblock, and frame-encoder cases and all 9,242 non-HEVC HEIF/AV1 cases pass through direct foreground VSTest, with tiered compilation disabled only for the full allocation-sensitive suite.
-Adaptive production activation is complete, and the emitted frame flag remains authoritative for the complete frame rather than being invalidated after tile coding.
+The frame flag remains authoritative through tile coding.
+Complete adaptive search activation and reference-controller parity are unverified.
 - [x] The expanded checkpoint exposed a pre-existing transform-block test that asserted uninitialized pooled padding was zero.
 The test now initializes the complete physical luma plane with a sentinel and proves the block operation leaves both adjacent padding samples unchanged.
 The exact net11 Release rebuild remains at 1,005 baseline warnings and zero errors, the focused allocator-order set passes 30 of 30 cases, and the complete HEIF/AV1 namespace passes 8,859 of 8,859 direct VSTest cases with zero failures or skips.
 - [x] Combined-frame OBU output now counts the byte-aligned frame and tile-group headers, non-final tile-size fields, and owned tile payloads before emitting the OBU size.
 It retains only the small allocator-owned header scratch and writes each entropy-coded tile span directly from its detached owner, removing the second file-sized allocator rent and complete-payload copy.
 A 64 KiB regression proves exactly one sub-payload-sized byte rent with a balanced return and verifies the exact streamed tile tail; the existing two-tile round trip proves size-prefix and ordering parity.
 The focused writer and production-frame set passes 32 of 32 direct net11 VSTest cases, current-main `aomdec` accepts all 29 generated native-format payloads, and the complete HEIF/AV1 namespace passes 8,860 of 8,860 cases with zero failures or skips.
 - [ ] The earlier fixed-block skip checkpoint was not equivalent to libaom's ordinary-intra policy.